-A diagnosis of canine diabetes can certainly throw dog owners for a loop, but with the right dietary management, these pups can live just as long and happily as any other.
-They don’t have to miss out on anything — even treats for diabetic dogs are becoming more mainstream.
-Homemade diabetic dog food is another option that gives pet parents more control over their furry friend’s diet, including both meals and treats.
+A diagnosis of canine diabetes can throw any dog owner for a loop, but with the right dietary management, these pups can live just as long and happily as any other.
+They don’t have to miss out on anything — even treats for diabetic dogs are becoming simpler to find… and to make!
+Homemade diabetic dog treats are a great option that gives pet parents more control over their furry friend’s diet, even just for treats.

-Vegetables are fantastic treats for diabetic pups since they’re so low in sugar and high in fiber, though not all dogs will happily munch on some raw or cooked veggies at a moment’s notice.
+Vegetables are fantastic diabetic dog treats since they’re low in sugar and high in fiber, though not all dogs will happily munch on some raw or cooked veggies at a moment’s notice.
 Making dehydrated carrot “jerky” is a great way to solve this problem while giving your furry friend something to gnaw on for a while.

 You’ll begin with whole, regular carrots.
 Make sure to blanch them before dehydrating, which is simply soaking them in boiling water for 5 minutes.
 Then, you’re ready to chop!
 When you slice your veggies, you can make either bite-sized morsels or larger jerky chews for your pup, though the bigger pieces will take much longer to cook.

 When dehydrating carrots, use low heat (about 125 degrees) for a long time.
 You can expect small pieces to become dark and leathery — that’s when you know they’re ready — in as little as 2 hours, while larger pieces may have to sit for 10 hours or more.
 Luckily, you get to kick back and relax while all this is happening, so you’ll need to dedicate only about half an hour to the actual work!